Medgar and Myrlie Evers Home National Monument: Description and history

 The house was purchased new by Medgar and Myrlie Evers in 1956, and remained their home until 1963.
 The Everses were both active civil rights activists, and had for some time been specific targets of racist violence.
 They chose this house in part for features that improved its security: it was not on a corner lot, and its entrance under the carport provided better cover than a front door would.
 On May 28, 1963, a Molotov cocktail was thrown onto the carport.
 On June 11, 1963, Evers attended a meeting of civil rights groups in Jackson to formulate a response to actions taken by George Wallace, then Governor of Alabama, to prevent African-Americans from enrolling at the University of Alabama.
-Arriving home around midnight, Evers, standing in the carport, was shot by Byron De La Beckwith, using a sniper rifle, from an undeveloped lot about 200 ft away.
+Arriving home around midnight, Evers, standing in the carport, was shot by racist Klansman Byron De La Beckwith, using a sniper rifle, from an undeveloped lot about 200 ft away.
 The bullet passed through the house's picture window, and through the wall between the living room and kitchen before coming to rest.
 Evers died early the next morning.

 Myrlie Evers moved to California in 1964, continuing the civil rights crusade.
 She maintained ownership of the house for thirty years, using it as a rental property.
 She donated the property to Tougaloo College in 1993.
 The house underwent repairs and stabilization in 1995–96, and was restored to the appearance that it had during the Evers residency in 2013.
+Preservationist Catherine Fleming Bruce, whose book exploring the restoration of the national monument, opened with a quote from Rob Reiner, who included the site as a location during filming of the 1996 movie Ghosts of Mississippi.

+In 2026, the Trump administration removed brochures at the monument that called Evers' murderer Byron De La Beckwith a racist.
+They also removed the description of Evers being found in a pool of blood.
+The moves are among censorship of history about slavery and racism at several National Park Service sites.
+Evers had previously been removed from Arlington National Cemetery's website as an African American veteran.